oceanalbin/Catalog-Of-Archival-Resilence/README.md

 https://www.notion.so/Catalog-Of-Archival-Resilence-8a46df8c806d46ac82a72ad8cd045ec0

-- **Gaming Research**
+**Gaming Research**

+  Entrypoints for research:

-  Gaming as a connection with others (bindingsmiddel)
+  - Gaming as a connection with others (bindingsmiddel)

-  Gaming as an addiction
+  - Gaming as an addiction

-  Useless hobby?
+  - Useless hobby?
 Or ways to comprehend the real world/trauma

-  Gaming as a way to spread your ideals/propaganda
+  - Gaming as a way to spread your ideals/propaganda

-  Gaming as a way of transporting your propaganda
+  - Gaming as a way of transporting your propaganda

-  Desperate to escape the unrelenting nature of a corporial existence [Jamil Jan Kochai Reads "Playing Metal Gear Solid V: The Phantom Pain" - The New Yorker: The Writer's Voice - New Fiction from The New Yorker](https://pca.st/19vld8tq)
+  -  Desperate to escape the unrelenting nature of a corporial existence [Jamil Jan Kochai Reads "Playing Metal Gear Solid V: The Phantom Pain" - The New Yorker: The Writer's Voice - New Fiction from The New Yorker](https://pca.st/19vld8tq)

 <details>